MicrosoftDocs/msix-docs/msix-src/toolkit/accelerators.md

 ## Create an accelerator

-To see the accelerator structure, and use to it to build your own accelerator, see the sample accelerator at the [MSIX-Labs](https://github.com/microsoft/MSIX-Labs/tree/master/DeveloperLabs/SampleAccelerators) GitHub repo.
+To see the accelerator structure, and use it to build your own accelerator, see the sample accelerator at the [MSIX-Labs](https://github.com/microsoft/MSIX-Labs/tree/master/DeveloperLabs/SampleAccelerators) GitHub repo.

 ## Definitions